-Did you know that there are many different stretching methods that go way beyond the stretches you learned in gym class?
+Did you know that there are many different stretching methods that go way beyond what you learned in gym class?

-Most of us would agree that stretching feels great.
-But stretching, in general, has benefits far beyond just feeling good.
+Most of us would agree that regular stretching feels great, but it has benefits far beyond just feeling good.

 Stretching increases blood flow to your muscles.
 In turn, this increased blood flow brings important nutrients to the muscles for growth and recovery.
-It also removes waste by-products out of the muscle tissue (which may aid in post-exercise recovery and help prevent soreness.)
+It also removes waste by-products out of the muscle tissue, aiding in recovery after exercise and preventing soreness.

-- Increases your flexibility & range of motion, which makes it easier and less tiring to perform daily activities
+- Improves your flexibility & range of motion.
+This makes it easier and less tiring to perform daily activities

 - Gives you better posture.
 Tight muscles pull your body into awkward positions, like being hunched over from back pain.